Contractor Agreement TemplatePRO PLUS

 Identify the parties involved and excluded from the confidentiality agreement.
 Anyone who has access to confidential information is obliged to be part of the confidential agreement.
 Then you decide whether your confidential relationship to be established will be mutual or one way.

-2. Define the Information to Be Kept Confidential
+2. Define the Confidential Information

 Proceed to define the information you plan to keep confidential.
 Describe the scope of confidentiality along with the purpose of doing it.
-These types of information can include any sort of information exchanged in an agreement between two parties that are meant to be kept away from the public.
+These types of documents can include any sort of information exchanged in an agreement between two parties that are meant to be kept away from the public.
 This will set boundaries of confidential information without exposing the information itself.

 3. Establish the Duties and Responsibilities